openstack-archive/rack/tools/sample-apps/tweet-analyzer/README.md

 [proxy]
 # Nova flavor ID
 nova_flavor_id =
-# Glance image ID of the binary created at last section
+# Glance image ID of the rack image
 glance_image_id =
 ```

 Then execute the following command.

 Note that variables, OS_USERNAME and OS_TENANT_NAME, will be registered on RACK database as someone who executed command.
 It's not related to OpenStack username and tenant name.
+Here you don't need to care and execute it as it is.

 ```
 # export OS_USERNAME=demo_user